 As with any loan, interest will apply to your investment loan.
 Investment loan rates are the rates that your lender will charge as a percentage of your principal.
 The amount of interest you pay correlates with a few aspects.
 Typically, the amount you are borrowing, how risky your lender considers the loan and the state of your loan to value ratio.

 Each lender may offer different investment loan rates.
-These rates generally aren’t too different between lenders, given that they are influence by the market.
+These rates generally aren’t too different between lenders, given that they are influenced by the market.
 However, it may be worth weighing your options as, regardless of how small the percentage, an interest rate saving may still save you money in the long run.

 Types of investments